hamidkhosravian/JAuth/README.md

-# Just
+# JAuth
-REST JWT Authentication in Ruby
+JWT Authentication in Ruby